ywatanabe1989/PyTorch-gaussian-YOLOv3-1D/README.md

 1) CRCNS hc-19 (http://crcns.org/data-sets/hc/hc-19/about-hc-19)
 2) The Spoken Wikipedia Corpora (http://nats.gitlab.io/swc/)

+[ ] To support fp16, or mixed-precision, on training and inference

 ---
 (Documentation below was excerpted from the original repository and is about 2D YOLO v3)